 Generally, I feel that packing cubes are a step up from using regular Ziploc bags.
 You can get a four-piece set of packing cubes for just about twenty dollars, which is not that expensive.
 Also, if you’re looking to shed some weight, as discussed earlier, packing cubes aren’t that heavy anyway.
 So by utilizing plastic bags, you’d only save a few ounces.

 Yes, yes, yes!
 I cannot stress enough how packing cubes have changed the way I pack.

 A few years ago I was just like everyone and regularly packed without any proper techniques.
-When I started travelling more often, I learned a few tips for more efficient packing.
+When I started traveling more often, I learned a few tips for more efficient packing.
 Nowadays, I rarely use any checked luggage.
-If I’m travelling for one to three weeks, I can easily fit everything in my carry-on.
+If I’m traveling for one to three weeks, I can easily fit everything in my carry-on.
 Can you imagine how much have I saved on check-in fees over the years?

 Here are a few reasons why I recommend using packing cubes:

 - More organized packing.
-Stack your underwear and socks in one cube, tees, shirts and hoodies in the second, pants and jackets in the third, and lastly, your shoes and other items in the last packing cube.
+Stack your underwear and socks in one cube, tees, shirts, and hoodies in the second, pants and jackets in the third, and lastly, your shoes and other items in the last packing cube.
 Now it’s way easier to find what’s where.